suprathermal/ACH-Grounding/README.md

 The benefits of this arrangement are:
 - Stability against some fraction of rogue/wrong observations
 - Stability against confirmation bias
-- Guarantee of cross-referencing *each* piece of knowlegde agains *each* hypothesis, effectively "interrogating" all situational knowledge out of the LLM.
+- Guarantee of cross-referencing *each* piece of knowledge against *each* hypothesis, effectively "interrogating" all situational knowledge out of the LLM.
-- Easy adoptiong of external evidence or hypotheses as further grounding constrains.
+- Easy adoption of external evidence or hypotheses as further grounding constraints.

-2. LLMs only fill out the matrics, but the analysis of it is done via "classic" algorithms.
+2. LLMs only fill out the matrix, but the analysis of it is done via "classic" algorithms.

-It is formally proven (e.g. https://arxiv.org/abs/2401.11817, http://arxiv.org/pdf/2508.01781) that LLMs hallucinations on broad classes of practically important but combinatorialy complex problems are inevitable and could not be arbitrarily reduced.
+It is proven (e.g. https://arxiv.org/abs/2401.11817, https://arxiv.org/pdf/2508.01781) that LLMs hallucinations on many practically important but combinatorially complex problems are inevitable and could not be arbitrarily reduced.
 Depending on the degree of assurance needed, analysis of the ACH matrix above may require high combinatorial complexity.
 Thus, for reliable and repeatable answers that last leg of analysis is done by the "classic" code.

 ## Output

-The prinary output of the evaluation system is likelihood scores of being true for each hypothesis.
-It is printed to the screen and save as a .csv file to time-stamped folder in the Out\ folder.
+The primary output of the evaluation system is likelihood scores of being true for each hypothesis.
+It is printed to the screen and saved as a .csv file to time-stamped folder in the Out\ folder.

 Additionally, multiple intermediate outputs, including the statistical analysis of tokens costs, are saved to that folder.